spatialos/gdk-for-unity/docs/content/code-generator.md

 #### Code generation jobs

-After post processing, a code generation job is ran on each C# object that represents a single schema file.
+After post processing, a code generation job is run on each C# object that represents a single schema file.
 This job is defined in [SingleGenerationJob.cs](../../code_generator/GDKCodeGenerator/src/Generation/SingleGenerationJob.cs).
 This job enumerates all the enums, types, and components in a single schema file and runs the correct generator for each.

 ### Editing the code generator